 Due to the nature of doula work, it is difficult to have a typical 9 to 5 work schedule.
 Doulas often can only take a limited number of clients a month.
 But we often still have time each month that they would like to fill with paying work.
 Earning a living wage with a limited monthly client load can often be challenging.
-For these reasons, many doulas add on services to their clients offering.
-By adding additional services, income can increase, and our clients can more options.
+For these reasons, many doulas add on services to offer their clients.
+By adding additional services, income can increase, and our clients can have more options.

 There are numerous services that complement doula work very nicely.
 Many of the services do require specialized training and possibly certification, but others require no specific extra training.